 Foreseen events such as sporting, cultural or work commitments are not considered extenuating circumstances.
 Supporting documentation e.g. medical certificate, police statement etc. must be provided.
 In such circumstances, a deferral may be offered as an alternative.
 The amount refunded will be in proportion to how far the student has progressed through the course.

 Online students are entitled to a cooling-off period of 14 days, which begins on the day that access to the course is granted.
 If a student decides they do not want to commence the course during this period a refund may be granted.
 Once the course has been accessed on the Learning Management System (LMS) by a student, this is an indication of use of service and acceptance of the terms and conditions, and as a result, at this point, no refunds will be issued, even within the standard cooling-off period of 14 days.
 After the cooling-off period no refunds will be issued regardless of whether the LMS has been accessed or not.

 Students must meet the programme schedule requirements.
 Project submission deadlines or access to the learning material cannot be extended unless there are extenuating circumstances.
 Supporting documentation will be required.

 Please note that the course and all additional learning supports are delivered and assessed entirely in English.

-Students who wish to defer their participation in an online course may do so in extreme circumstances for a maximum period of 3 months initially.
-Full course fees will need to be remitted before students can defer participation and deferral is at the discretion of Code Institute.
-Course participation will not be deferred while an outstanding fee remains on the student account.
+Students who need to take a break from their course may do so in extreme circumstances for a maximum period of 3 months initially.
+Full course fees will need to be remitted before students can apply for a leave of absence and this is at the discretion of Code Institute.

 Code Institute reserves the right to refuse tuition fees and reserves the right to deny any applications.